bgplab/bgplab/policy/3-prefix/index.md

 ## Configuration Tasks

-You must filter BGP prefixes sent to X1 and X2, and advertise only the 192.168.42.0/24 prefix.
-Most BGP implementations support *prefix lists* that can match IP prefixes and subnet masks; you should match both to ensure you're not advertising more specific prefixes to your EBGP neighbors.
+You must filter BGP prefixes sent to X1 and X2 and advertise only the 192.168.42.0/24 prefix.
+Most BGP implementations support *prefix lists* that match IP prefixes and subnet masks; you should match both to ensure you're not advertising more specific prefixes to your EBGP neighbors.

 On some BGP implementations (for example, Cisco IOS and IOS XE, Cumulus Linux, FRR, Arista EOS), you can apply a *prefix list* as an inbound or outbound filter on a BGP neighbor.